 TRACKING (#8992.1) file for alerts with the xqaid input parameter as its alert ID.
-The data is returned descendent from the closed root passed in the root input passed to the routine or option that is run when the alert is selected.
-It can also be obtained from a listing of all of the root: (required) This parameter is a closed reference to a local or global root.
-The information associated with the desired entry in the ALERT TRACKING (#8992.1) file is returned descendent from the specified root.
+The data is returned descendent from the closed root passed in the root input parameter.
+Usually, xqaid is known based on alert processing.

-Format: AHISTORY^XQALBUTL(xqaid, root)
+Format: AHISTORY^XQALBUTL(xqaid,root)